mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Breather Mask

 SCIENTIFIC TOOLKITS A scientific toolkit is a set of instruments and dedicated expert computer packaged to help a professional perform specific science-related tasks.
-The combination of tools and expert computer provides DM+2 to Science checks related to the toolkit’s science-related speciality.
+The combination of tools and expert computer provides DM+2 to Science checks related to the toolkit's science-related speciality.

 Toolkit instruments are specific to a speciality or related specialties of scientific endeavors.
 The tools alone will provide DM+1 to checks related to their specialities for Travellers who have at least Science 0 but will not aid an unskilled individual.
 Toolkit computers are tablets running Intellect and Expert software in the specified speciality.
 On their own they provide DM+1 to checks related to their specialities for Travellers who have at least Science 0 or allow unskilled Travellers to attempt Difficult (10+) or easier checks associated with the science speciality without an unskilled penalty.

 Archaeology Science Toolkit: The archaeology toolkit provides tools for recovering and understanding the relics of past civilizations using the Science
 (archaeology) skill.
 The kit does not contain large-scale excavating tools but includes deployable sensors for locating and observing buried objects, including small radar and lidar sensors, remote camera controllers and small observation drones.
-The toolkit’s computing resources contain extensive databases of known relics and their context and a library of published papers.
+The toolkit's computing resources contain extensive databases of known relics and their context and a library of published papers.
 In addition, the archaeology toolkits will provide DM+1 to Science (history) checks related to archaeological finds.

 Cybernetics Science Toolkit: This provides instruments to analyse, troubleshoot and repair cybernetic components using the Science (cybernetics) skill.
 These tools do not include equipment to construct new cybernetic components but do allow for the installation or reattachment of cybernetic components on a living being.
 The cybernetic toolkit also provides DM+1 to Medic checks involving the intersection of biological and cybernetic components.
 The toolkit also provides DM+1 to Electronics (computers) or Profession (robotics) checks to repair cybernetic components.